Labour Party (South Africa): History

 The party was represented in the South African House of Assembly from the South African general election, 1910 until it lost its last seats in the South African general election, 1958.
 It never came close to acquiring a majority in Parliament or to being the official opposition, but it did spend periods as a junior coalition partner in the government of South Africa.
 Between 1910 and 1929 the Party was led by Colonel F. H. P. Creswell.

+Initially the party was predominantly made up of British and Australian working class migrants to South Africa; many of whom were drawn to job opportunities in the gold mines of the Transvaal.
+In its early years the party supported the ideology of racial based 'white labourism' and racial segregation, ideas that resulted in support of the colour bar, opposition to the non-racial franchise in the Cape Province, as well as preventing black workers from joining the party.
+These policies were challenged and later changed by more radical Scottish working class immigrants that supported non-racialism.

+The party experienced one of its first splits following the outbreak of the First World War, when anti-war dissidents left to form the International Socialist League (ISL) in September 1915.

 The worldwide depression after the end of the First World War had led to a strike in South Africa, known as the Rand Rebellion, which had been defused through a combination of military force and repression, including the imprisonment of Labour leader Frederic Creswell for a month.
 The government's heavy handed negotiations with the out-gunned unions earned Jan Smuts the enmity of the labour vote and the Labour Party, whose support was boosted by the growing militancy of workers.
 This paved the way for an election agreement between the Labour Party and the National Party (NP) for the 1924 general election, in which the two parties would not oppose each other during the election and would support each other's candidates in certain constituencies.
 The alliance resulted in a coalition government known as the Pact.
 The Labour Party provided two members of the Pact government, including its leader, Creswell, as Minister of Defence.
 In the event, Creswell remained in office until 1933, for much of that time doubling as Minister of Labour.
 While serving in government, the LP initiated important economic and industrial legislation which improved conditions for white workers.
 In addition, the LP also helped to alleviate unemployment amongst whites, and a year after becoming labour minister, Creswell claimed that he had found employment for 12,000 previously jobless whites.
 These policies, however, did nothing to enhance conditions for black workers.